 Topoly’s, Southgate Street

 Another Italian favourite in Gloucester is traditional Topoly’s on Southgate Street in the city centre.
 A family owned Italian restaurant, Topoly’s has been serving authentic Italian food for over twenty years.
 One of the best restaurants in Gloucester, all its delicious Italian dishes are made using fresh ingredients.
 There’s a tasty range of pastas on offer.
 Try the tagliatelle salmone e broccoletti, or the incredible spaghetti puccini, made with chicken, mushrooms, cream, and white wine.
 The pizzas are equally as delicious – prosciutto and funghi, and the pollo con pepperoni are strong recommendations.
 As with any good Italian restaurant, there’s a great wine list sourced from all regions of Italy to complement each and every dish.

-With a strong rugby theme thanks to its name and cherry and white colours, Hooker and Eight is a true nod to Gloucester Rugby.
+With a strong rugby theme thanks to its name and cherry and white colours, Dough from Dough is a true nod to Gloucester Rugby.
 But what better combo for after a rugby match than beer and pizza?
 As an independent pizza place, it’s also one of the best restaurants in Gloucester.
 With pizzas that range for vegetarians, vegans, and gluten free options, there’s something for everyone.
 Indulge in delicious toppings, including the classic Cherry and White (fresh tomato sauce and mozzarella).
 Top recommendations include the Meat One with ham, pepperoni, chorizo, smoked bacon, and Old Spot Sausage.
 You can’t really go wrong.
 Just don’t forget to try some of the Tubby fries – spicy fries with Tubby Tom’s delicious ‘Tubby Dust’.

 That’s my guide to the best restaurants in Gloucester.
 Do you have a favourite restaurant?
 Are there any others you’d recommend?